ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

    For the understanding of the language, the chatbot uses NLP (Natural Language Processing).
    This involves two processes, NLU (Natural Language Understanding) and NLG (Natural Language Generation).
    NLU is the ability that a chatbot has to understand the user.
-   It changes the text that a user enters to a format that a computer can understand.
+   It maps the text that a user enters to a format that a computer can understand.
    Then we have NLG, the other important part of NLP.
    NLG is the process that, as you can probably get from the name, transforms data into words.
    So it’s the generation of text.